Sharp PC-1500/TRS-80 PC-2 : how to transfer programs to/from

 the PC-1500/PC-2 program save name.

-- You can now zip WavFile2 and send it here for inclusion
+- You can now zip WavFile and send it to me (email address at the bottom of site main page) for inclusion

 in the online library ;-)